ciakovx/rorcid.workshop/orcidWalkthrough.md

 library(prettydoc)
 ```

+# Downloading R & R Studio

+To download R, go to <https://www.r-project.org/>.
+Click on CRAN (Comprehensive R Archive Network) under Download, and scroll down to your country.
+Select the download link corresponding to the city that is geographically closest to you.

+RStudio is a user interface for working with R. It is called an Integrated Development Environment (IDE)[^5] and acts as a sort of wrapper around the R language.
+You can use R without RStudio, but it's much more limiting.
+RStudio makes it easier to import datasets, create and write scripts, and has an autocomplete activated for functions and variables you've already assigned.
+RStudio makes using R much more effective, and is also free and open source.

+Go to <https://www.rstudio.com/products/RStudio/#Desktop> to download the RStudio desktop software.

+There are other IDEs such as [Microsoft R Open](https://mran.microsoft.com/open) and [Notepad ++](https://notepad-plus-plus.org/).
+Experiment with one that is right for you.

 # `rorcid`

 `rorcid` is a package developed by [Scott Chamberlain](https://scottchamberlain.info/), co-founder of [rOpenSci](https://ropensci.org/), to serve as an interface to the ORCID API.
 You can find more information about the API [on the ORCID site](http://members.orcid.org/api/about-public-api).